Antipode (journal): History

 In the 1970s, under the editorship of Richard Peet, the Journal reflected a growing engagement with Marxist political economy.
 During this time, the support of well-known academics, such as David Harvey and Richard Morrill, was crucial to the Journal's development, particularly when it came under attack from more established sectors of the discipline.
-In 1971, the journal would publish David Harvey's “Revolutionary and Counter Revolutionary Theory in Geography and the Problem of Ghetto Formation,” a landmark paper in the rise of Marxist geography and critical human geography.
+In 1971, the journal would publish David Harvey's "Revolutionary and Counter Revolutionary Theory in Geography and the Problem of Ghetto Formation," a landmark paper in the rise of Marxist geography and critical human geography.
 Feminist geography appeared first in Antipode, then in other journals, an article by Alison Hayford, "The Geography of Women: An Historical Introduction."

-Phil O’Keefe, who co-edited the journal with Kirsten Johnson from 1978 to 1980, outlined a plan to professionalize the journal.
-In 1980 the journal adopted a peer-reviewed format and in 1985 co-editors Eric Sheppard and Joe Doherty negotiated a publishing contract with Blackwell (now Wiley-Blackwell) publishing company.
+Phil O'Keefe, who co-edited the journal with Kirsten Johnson from 1978 to 1980, outlined a plan to professionalize the journal.
+In 1980 the journal adopted a peer-reviewed format and in 1985 co-editors with Peet, Eric Sheppard and Joe Doherty negotiated a publishing contract with Blackwell (now Wiley-Blackwell) publishing company.
 This move has been criticized as corporatizing the journal and undermining the intentions set out by the journal's founders.
-Nonetheless, the journal has flourished in the subsequent decades and it seeks to “continue to push Geography’s radical and critical edge” while remaining self-critical.
+Nonetheless, the journal has flourished in the subsequent decades and it seeks to "continue to push Geography's radical and critical edge" while remaining self-critical.

 Today Antipode is widely regarded as one of the most influential academic journals in the discipline of geography.
 The Antipode Foundation Ltd., registered July 2011 in England and Wales, manages the production of Antipode: A Radical Journal of Geography as well as several other projects promoting and supporting critical human geography.
 The foundation organizes the Institute for the Geographies of Justice, the Scholar-Activist Project Awards, the Antipode Book Series, and a diverse array of lectures and workshops including the well-attended AAG Antipode Lecture.